 - A recognized nonprofit, with Articles of Incorporation on file with the State of Minnesota.
 Public schools and local government entities also qualify.

 - Is federal tax exempt, with 501(c)(3) or comparable status under the Internal Revenue Code.
-For programming grants, organizations in the process of achieving tax-exempt status may use a Fiscal Agent within Minnesota that is both tax-exempt and a nonprofit organization who has agreed to receive and disburse SEMAC funds.
+For programming grants, organizations in the process of achieving tax-exempt status may use a Fiscal Sponsor within Minnesota that is both tax-exempt and a nonprofit organization who has agreed to receive and disburse SEMAC funds.